-Defendant Gregory Allen has filed a motion for relief from judgment under Fed.
-R. Civ.
-P. 60(b)(6).
-Despite the title, defendant's motion must be construed as a motion for post conviction relief filed pursuant to 28 U.S.C. § 2255.
+Defendant Derrick Rapley has filed a document titled "Notice of Explicit Reservation of and all Rights/Non-Negotiable Acceptance of Rights and Notice of Non-Negotiable Acceptance of Rights" in which he alleges that the United States has no jurisdiction to try him for a crime.
+Despite the title, it must be construed as a motion for postconviction relief, filed pursuant to 28 U.S.C. § 2255.
 Any motion that is filed in the sentencing court that is substantively within the scope of § 2255 must be filed as a § 2255 motion.
 United States v.
 Carraway, 478 F.3d 845, 848 (7th Cir.
 2007)("The fact that [petitioner] labeled his motion as a request for relief under civil Rule 60(b) rather than section 2255 is immaterial; it is the substance of the petitioner's motion that controls how his request for relief should be treated.")

-Section 2255 prohibits a defendant from filing a second or successive motion under

-§ 2255 without certification by the court of appeals that the new motion contains newly discovered evidence or "a new rule of constitutional law, made retroactive to cases on collateral review by the Supreme Court."
-Defendant filed his first § 2255 motion on March 19, 2012 (12-cv-183-bbc).
-That motion was denied on April 9, 2012.
-This motion is defendant's second attempt to challenge his sentence (which tends to explain his effort to avoid labeling it as a § 2255 motion).
+Section 2255 prohibits a defendant from filing a second or successive motion under § 2255 without certification by the court of appeals that the new motion contains newly discovered evidence or "a new rule of constitutional law, made retroactive to cases on collateral review by the Supreme Court."
+Defendant filed his first § 2255 motion on January 10, 2011.
+The motion was denied on the same day.
+This motion is defendant's second attempt (which tends to explain his effort to avoid labeling it as a § 2255 motion).
 Therefore, this court lacks authority to consider the claims raised in his motions without certification by the court of appeals.